Chart Color Schemes

 Broken Hill has shown very soft population growth performance across periods assessed by AreaSearch

-Broken Hill's population, as of August 2025, is approximately 17,563 people.
-This figure represents a decrease of 25 individuals since the 2021 Census, which recorded a population of 17,588.
-The change is inferred from the estimated resident population of 17,541 in June 2024 and an additional 9 validated new addresses since the Census date.
-This results in a population density of 103 persons per square kilometer.
-Over the past decade, Broken Hill has shown resilient growth patterns with a compound annual growth rate of -0.6%.
-Population growth was primarily driven by overseas migration during recent periods.
+As of August 2025, Broken Hill's population is approximately 17,563, a decrease of 25 people from the 2021 Census figure of 17,588.
+This decline, representing a 0.1% change, is inferred from the estimated resident population of 17,541 in June 2024 and an additional 9 validated new addresses since the Census date.
+The population density is around 103 persons per square kilometer.
+Over the past decade, Broken Hill has shown resilient growth patterns with a compound annual growth rate of -0.6%, outperforming its SA3 area.
+Overseas migration was the primary driver of population gains during this period.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population